-1. In a food processor, add the garlic and pulse until chopped.
-Add all the remaining ingredients and process until smooth.
+1. This dip can be made in a food processor, mini chop, or blender.
+In a food processor: add the garlic and pulse until chopped.
+Add all remaining ingredients and process until smooth.
 If still too thick, add more water until you reach desired consistency.
 Taste.
 Add more salt, if desired and red pepper flakes, if you want it spicier.
 Mix again.

 Edamame [eh-dah-Mah-meh] is the Japanese name for green soybeans.

-Hummus is the thick Middle Eastern sauce made from mashed garbanzo beans, seasoned with garlic, olive oil or sesame oil.
+Hummus is a thick Middle Eastern sauce made from mashed garbanzo beans, seasoned with garlic, olive oil, or sesame oil.
 It’s usually served as a dip with pita or as a sauce.

 Garlic promotes circulation and lowers cholesterol.
 It also contains sulfur compounds that may help to prevent cancer growth.

 Serve this hummus with whole wheat toasted pita cut into triangles.
 I used Trader Joe’s Middle East whole wheat pita.
 There are a few brands available in most supermarkets.
+For gluten-free, serve with gluten-free crackers or veggies.
 This dip also works great as a sandwich spread instead of mayo or avocado.

 |SKINNY FACTS: for 2 tablespoons